Sociology

 Where Sociology can take you…

-Sociology is an academic subject which leads to most students progressing to university.
+Sociology is an academic subject that leads most students to progress to university.
 It combines well with many subjects, including psychology, English, media studies, law, politics, history, health and social care and art.
-Want to stay local?
-At the University of Suffolk at East Coast College, we offer degree courses such as Applied Psychology and Person-Centered Counselling, allowing you to gain a degree on your doorstep.

 It is also a pathway to many careers in teaching, journalism, criminology, nursing, the police, social work, youth work, probation work, counselling, business, human resources, marketing, the legal profession, local government and the forces.